-- Students are now able to submit a FAFSA® earlier.
-Students have been able to file a 2018–19 FAFSA since Oct.
-1, 2017, rather than beginning on Jan.
-1st as in years past.
+- Students planning on attending college the following Fall of their Senior year can submit FAFSA® beginning October 1st.
+Students and their families have been able to file FAFSA beginning October 1st since 2017, rather than beginning on January 1st as years past.
 The earlier submission date is a permanent change, enabling students to complete and submit a FAFSA as early as Oct.
 1 every year.

-- Students now report earlier income information.
-Since the 2017–18 FAFSA, students are required to report income information from an earlier tax year.
-For example, on the 2018–19 FAFSA, students (and parents, as appropriate) must report their 2016 income information, rather than their 2017 income information.
+- Students/Families report earlier income information.
+Since the 2017–18 filing for FAFSA, student’s families now report income information from an earlier tax year.
+For example, on the 2020–21 FAFSA, students (and parents, as appropriate) must report their 2019 income information.